aholbreich/astro_start_daisyui_vue/README.md

 # Astro + Daisy IU + Vue.js project stater

-A minimalistic but Opionated Astro + Vue project starter.
-Particulary its bases on Astro 5, Tailwind 4, Daisy UI 5 and of course Vue.js
+A minimalistic but opinionated Astro + Vue project starter.
+Particularly its bases on Astro 5, Tailwind 4, Daisy UI 5 and of course Vue.js

-The purpose is to be the preconfigured project starter for this particularly very successful tech stack.
+The purpose is to be the pre-configured project starter for this particularly very successful tech stack.
 The project also, includes a few example components.

+If you not intend to do very dynamic components.

 TODO.
 [Live Demo](https://todo)

+Also see AlpineJS alternative [aholbreich/astro_start_tailwind](https://github.com/aholbreich/astro_start_tailwind)

 ## Usage